isacre/frontend-coding-interview/README.md

 - Add logout functionality
 - Add pagination with **infinite scroll** to the photo feed
 - Implement email workflows for account confirmation and password recovery
-- Write comprehensive tests to support a CI/CD pipeline
 - Improve error handling and display user-friendly messages
 - Add a **profile/settings page** for users to manage their account
 - Create a **"Liked Photos"** page for users to view their favorites